 How does tokenisation work?

 Tokenisation is replacing sensitive data with a token, a unique digital identifier used in different types of transactions.
 This token can be later used to get access to the original data.
 Tokenisation enables merchants to securely pass their customers' data to a payment service provider.

 Unlike encryption, a token is unsolvable and unreversible.
 It is just a placeholder with no inherent value.
 Sensitive information is stored separately in a different location, and you can access it only by using your tokenisation solution to exchange the token for the original structured data.
 It allows you to secure the information and avoid storing sensitive data within your internal systems.
 At the same time, you must ensure that the external data vault you use is undoubtedly secure and protected.

 We've previously examined tokenisation's types, advantages, and drawbacks, so take a look at this article if you want to know more about how it can be used to protect your business.

 How does masking help to protect data?

-Masking is the simplest method which means replacing the original data with other values: null, constant, or synonymical to real data.
+Masking is the simplest method, replacing the original data with other values: null, constant, or synonymical to real data.

 Protecting data at Corefy

 For more information about how we protect sensitive data and ensure the security of our system, visit the Security & Compliance page on our website or get in touch with us through a contact form.